Protection status changes to red and the Real-Time Scanning service stopsEnvironment

 Download and run the oas-disabled-fix.cmd utility

-- Download and save the utility from the following link to your desktop:
+- Download and save the utility from http://download.mcafee.com/products/licensed/cust_support_patches/oas-disabled-fix.cmd.

-NOTE: Windows Vista and 7 users should right-click oas-disabled-fix.cmd and select Run as Administrator.
+NOTE: If you are a Windows Vista or Windows 7 user, right-click oas-disabled-fix.cmd and select Run as Administrator.

 - Restart your computer and ensure that SecurityCenter shows that Real-Time Scanning is enabled.